ismyusernamegood/roblox-ai-image-generator/README.md

 insert screen.rbxm into workspace and insert the lua file into serverscriptservice

-edit the ip and port in the lua file and ur all set!!!
+edit the ip and port in the lua file

+run the server.py file and ur all set!!!

 (uses in pytorch and dall e min)